cpdata/meshmind/ENVIRONMENT_NEEDS.md

   consolidation heuristics and pagination under load.
 The new `scripts/generate_synthetic_dataset.py` utility produces JSONL/CSV corpora (defaults: 10k memories, 20k triplets, 384-dim embeddings) that can be copied to shared storage for on-demand benchmarking.
-Pair the shared datasets with the ingestion workflow documented in `docs/retrieval.md` so operators can seed environments quickly without recomputing embeddings.
+Triplet rows now embed `entity_label`, so pairing the shared datasets with the ingestion workflow documented in `docs/retrieval.md` lets operators seed environments quickly without recomputing embeddings or rewriting CSV headers.
 - Maintain outbound package download access to PyPI and vendor repositories; this session confirmed package installation works when the network is open, and future sessions need the same capability to refresh locks or install new optional